PlayFab/thundernetes/docs/howtos/gameserverlogs.md

 # Game server logging

 Thundernetes does not do anything special to obtain the logs for your GameServer Pods, since there already are a lot of existing solutions in the Kubernetes ecosystem.
-One easy ways to accomplish this is to use [Fluent Bit](https://fluentbit.io/) to capture logs and send them to [Azure Blob Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-overview) or on a Storage provide of your choice.
+One easy way to accomplish this is to use [Fluent Bit](https://fluentbit.io/) to capture logs and send them to [Azure Blob Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-overview) or on a Storage provide of your choice.
 Fluent Bit supports multiple output providers, you can can see them [here](https://docs.fluentbit.io/manual/pipeline/outputs).

 You can use the following steps to setup Fluent Bit to capture logs from your GameServer Pods and send them to Azure Storage: